Development Notes - extensive feedback covering the primary components of the script, including:

 - Conflict / Stakes

-- Other Concerns (examples of typos, sentence structure, overall presentation, etc.)
+- Other Concerns (presentation, technical errors, major typos, etc.)

 Length of notes: 4-5 pages (appx.)

-To give writers an opinion of where their script stands in the development stage, we assign one of three grades to all submissions:
+To give writers an idea of where their script stands in comparison to the current spec market, we give one of three grades to every submission:

 Recommend - With a grade of Recommend, Script Pipeline goes through the following process: